Zoegp/zoegp.github.io/leafbyte-how-to-use.md

 ### Background Removal

 After choosing an image or taking a photo, you'll begin with background removal.
-LeafByte will attempt to remove the background automatically (and is generally effective if the leaf and scale are much darker than the background), but you can adjust the slider to tweak.
-If you get a warning that the image is fuzzy, your picture quality may be poor due to low light, motion, or poor camera quality.
+LeafByte will attempt to remove the background automatically.
+It's generally effective if the leaf and scale are much darker than the background, but you can adjust the slider to tweak.
+If your image quality is poor, you may get a warning that the image is fuzzy, letting you know that the results may be imprecise.

 What's happening is that LeafByte is looking at a histogram of brightnesses in the image.
-You'd expect this histogram to be bimodal with a mode of bright spots , representing the background, and a mode of dark spots, representing the leaf and scale.
+You'd expect this histogram to be bimodal with a mode of bright spots, representing the background, and a mode of dark spots, representing the leaf and scale.
 LeafByte finds a brightness between the two and removes everything lighter.
 The slider is actually allowing you to adjust that cutoff point, and the histogram you see above the slider is that histogram of brightnesses.
-(Note that if you've chosen *Use Black Background* in the Settings, this is all flipped.)
+(Note that if you've chosen *Use Black Background* in the settings, this is all flipped.)

 <img src="images/LeafByte- Scale Identification.png" style="height:400px; margin-left: 15px;" align="right">